Skip to Content

 Once you’ve chosen the container, you should go the extra step to clean it properly before adding your soil.
 Make up a dilute bleach solution and water (1:10 ratio is good enough), and give the container a good scrubbing.

-Don’t rinse it, and then give it lots of time to dry completely.
+Don’t rinse it and give it enough time to dry completely.
 The last thing you want to add to your soil is moisture.

 How to Store Potting Soil